 You might also want to know…

 The teachings of Buddhism are also common to Hinduism.
-Namely: reincarnation, karma, Maya.
-Buddhism can be difficult to understand in terms of its relationship to God.
-Some streams of Buddhism could legitimately be called atheistic, while others could be called pantheistic, and others believe in something supernatural, but it is not very clearly defined what.
+Namely: reincarnation, karma, and Maya.
+Buddhism can be challenging to understand in terms of its relationship to God.
+Some streams of Buddhism could legitimately be called atheistic, while others could be called pantheistic, and others believe in something supernatural, but it needs to be more clearly defined.
 Classical Buddhism, however, tends to remain silent about the reality of a supreme being.

 Buddhism is divided into two broad categories: Theravada and Mahayana.
 Theravada is the form of monasticism that reserves the highest enlightenment and Nirvana for monks, while Mahayana Buddhism is for non-monks.
-Buddhism is divided into many branches: Tendai, Vajrayana, Nichiren, Shingon, Pure Land, Zen Koans, and Ryobi.
+Buddhism has many branches: Tendai, Vajrayana, Nichiren, Shingon, Pure Land, Zen Koans, and Ryobi.